 Can you believe it?
-We’re already to Part Seven of the Affiliate Marketing for your Business series.
+We’re already to Part 7 of the Affiliate Marketing for Your Business series.
 In this series, we’re covering the introductory fundamentals to the advanced concepts of affiliate programs that your business will benefit from.
-Since there is a wealth of information forthcoming, I encourage you to either bookmark this page or sign up for our newsletter so you stay up to date and ahead of the competition.

-These last few posts have focused on affiliates, getting to know them and how they operate their businesses.
-In this post, we are going to use that information as a foundation for what your program can offer to attract, retain and increase the amount of affiliates promoting your offers.
+These last few posts have focused on affiliate marketers, getting to know them and how they operate their businesses.
+In this post, we are going to use that information as a foundation for what your program can offer to attract, retain, and increase the number of affiliates promoting your offers.

 First of all, you need to know affiliates spend a tremendous amount of time researching and comparing programs prior to joining.
 Knowing what they’re looking for and what they need for success will assist you in recruiting and retaining them.
-Seasoned affiliates look for programs with respectable reputations, they research websites, forums, ask other affiliates and compare directories.
+Seasoned affiliate marketers look for programs with respectable reputations, they research websites, forums, ask other affiliates and compare directories.
 They’re also interested in available offers, the payouts, regular specials or seasonal promotions, stipulations, limitations and fees.
 When you’re starting out, make sure to provide as much information as possible to paint a clear picture of what your affiliates can expect.
-Most importantly, create a compelling story as to why affiliates should join your program, feature; incentives, bonuses, specials and anything else that differentiates you from the rest.
+Most importantly, create a compelling story as to why affiliates should join your program, highlighting features, incentives, bonuses, specials, and anything else that differentiates you from the rest.

 When your program sticks out from the flurry of all the others, affiliates will gladly join and even recommend your program to their friends.
 We’ve created a list of some of the features you can provide to make your program superior.

-High Payouts: As discussed in Part two of this series, there are several ways to structure your affiliate program with payouts that promote high volume.
-Affiliates are the bread and butter of your program and should be rewarded accordingly; offering competitive payouts, incentivizations, favorable commission structures and timely payments are great ways to win their affection.
-Affiliates value flexible forms of payment; checks, Pay‐Pal, direct deposit, wire transfer, etc. The more payment options you provide, the more likely affiliates will join your program.
+- High Payouts: As discussed in Part 2 of this series, there are several ways to structure your affiliate program with payouts that promote high volume.
+Affiliates are the bread and butter of your program and should be rewarded accordingly; offering competitive payouts, rewards, favorable commission structures, and timely payments are great ways to win their affection.
+Affiliates value flexible forms of payment, and the more payment options you provide, the more likely affiliates will join your program.
 Whatever you do, make sure to pay on time.
 Your tracking software should be able to assist with managing your payments and maintaining a timely schedule.

-Tracking: Reliable real‐time tracking is vital to your affiliate’s success; this data enables on-the-fly optimizations to generate more sales.
-It also allows affiliates to experiment with promotional offers and run tests to determine the effectiveness of their campaigns.
+- Tracking: Reliable real-time tracking is vital to your affiliate’s success.
+This data enables on-the-fly optimizations to generate more sales, and also allows affiliates to experiment with promotional offers and run tests to determine the effectiveness of their campaigns.
 Your tracking technology will not only provide the information necessary to determine when and what sales were generated, but also which affiliates were responsible for assisting sales.
 This enables you to compensate your affiliates with confidence and reward their efforts accordingly.

-Support: There’s no doubt your affiliates will have questions or concerns, need help, want updates, etc. This means you need to provide communication through email, online chat or over the phone.
+- Support: There’s no doubt your affiliates will have questions or concerns, need help, want updates, etc. This means you need to provide communication through email, online chat, messaging services, or over the phone.
 We recommend that you respond to all inquiries, through any of the aforementioned mediums, as quickly as possible.
 Responding within 24 hours is usually more than acceptable, but it also signals your appreciation and respect for your affiliates.

-Communication: When building relationships with your affiliates, communication is critical for retention.
-Communicating; amazing support, advanced tools and features, knowledgeable account managers, top performing offers and extremely competitive payouts, will provide them with the information needed to be successful.
+- Communication: When building relationships with your affiliates, communication is critical for retention.
+Communicating, amazing support, advanced tools and features, and knowledgeable account managers will provide them with the information needed to be successful.
 Make sure to regularly thank them for their hard work and let them know you appreciate them.
 Ask for feedback and use it to improve your program, then message back you listened and implemented those changes to make their lives easier.

-Offers: Your offers need to attract affiliates of similar niches.
+- Offers: Your offers need to attract affiliate marketers of similar niches.
 An experienced account manger will know how to find and entice these affiliates to join your program, as well as communicating your offers as being top notch.
-Finding high-volume or super-affiliates, guys who’ve been in the game a long time, will generate substantial sales for your program.
+Finding high-volume or super affiliates — individuals who have been in the game a long time — will generate substantial sales for your program.
 They’re familiar with how affiliate programs work and what offers will resonate well with their audience, the more niche your offer, the more likely they will join your program.
 Research other affiliate programs and investigate what offers they have, their payouts, payment terms, promotions and anything else that sets them apart, this will get ensure you’re competitive.

-These simple recommendations can seriously assist you in recruiting, retaining and increasing the amount of affiliates in your program.
+These simple recommendations can seriously assist you in finding, retaining, and increasing the number of affiliate marketers in your program.
 The more affiliates you have and make happy, the more sales and revenue they’ll generate.
-Since the fundamentals of your program are designed and managed by you, your success is imminent; you’ll only need an affiliate force to promote your offers.
+Since the fundamentals of your program are designed and managed by you, your success is on you — you’ll only need an affiliate force to promote your offers.

-Now that I know what to provide affiliates, what’s next?
+Now that I know how to find affiliate marketers, what’s next?

-Since you now know what your program needs to keep your affiliates happy and promoting your offers, next week we’re going to look at the different methods used to recruit affiliates.
+Since you now know what your program needs to keep your affiliates happy and promoting your offers, next week we’re going to look at how to recruit affiliates.
 We’ll dive into how you can advertise your program, leverage current affiliates to promote on your behalf and how to use affiliate networks to generate sign ups.
-As always, if you have any questions or want additional information you can always post a comment below or email me directly.
-Thanks for reading along.
+As always, if you have any questions or want additional information you can always post a comment below.

 - Part 1: Basic concepts for your affiliate marketing program.